Search

 Why Is Computer Vision Important?

-Technologically, computer vision is the most advanced field in the modern artificial intelligence space.
+Technologically, computer vision is the most advanced field in the modern artificial intelligence (AI) space.
 And this is about to translate into an enormous commercial value with its climax over the next 5 to 10 years.
 The computer vision market is projected to reach 27bn by 2028.

 Even today, computer vision enables applications across every industry, including agriculture, retail, insurance, manufacturing, logistics, smart city, healthcare, pharmaceutical, construction, and many more.
 In the years to come, computer vision applications will be applied to a rapidly growing range of industry-specific use cases to automate products and services.